Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

-To actually use the general formula \eqref{eqn:fusion}, we will have to solve the entire extended category to obtain the $U$ symbols.
-However we will just use this expression to make heuristic derivation of the fusion rules.
+To actually use the general formula \eqref{eqn:fusion}, we will have to solve the entire extended category to obtain the $U_{\bf k}$ symbols.
+However, we will just use this expression for a heuristic derivation of the fusion rules.
 For example,